 I'd love for you to prove me right on my claim that this is the best sweet potato casserole ever.
 If you make it, please let us know how much you loved it!
 If you have any questions regarding this recipe, I'm available in the comments below.

 Does your family enjoy sweet potatoes with your holiday meals?
-What is your favorite way to serve them?
+Does this sound like the best sweet potato casserole ever to you?

 This post may contain affiliate links.
 We only recommend products and services we wholeheartedly endorse.
 Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
 Our family thanks you!